Editorial Style Guide

 • No ## References — for the same reason: references are tied to specific methods.

 • No ## Tools — tool selection is implementation detail and belongs on each child.
 Tools that apply to multiple children should be listed on each child where they apply, not promoted to the parent.
-(E.g. Figma applies to several Product Prototyping children — list it on each child it fits, not on the parent.)
+(E.g. Figma applies to several Prototyping children — list it on each child it fits, not on the parent.)

 The Choosing-the-Right section